pedegie/stats/README.md

 we cannot really find the problem in case of system slowdown / failure when peaks are overlooked. **Stats** records every single element, or at least enough to determine this situation.
-It's why, one of main goals of **Stats** is to be really fast, last thing we would like to do is putting pressure on already overloaded system - on the other hand, tracing overloaded system gives us the most important information, **Stats** is doing it with zero-cost.
+It's why, one of main goals of **Stats** is to be really fast, last thing we would like to do is putting pressure on already overloaded system - on the other hand, tracing overloaded system gives us the most important information. **Stats** is doing it with zero-cost.

-So basically, why it's `Map/Collection` Decorator instead of some "Thread Pool Stats"?
+So basically, why it's `Map/Collection` decorator instead of some "Thread Pool Stats"?
 Well, it's because of how Java thread pools works.
 When there isn't enough threads to do the job and max limit of threads in pool has been reached items go onto queue, we can say that thread pool is saturated when it contains at least single element on its queue - it's why monitoring of queue is the key.
 So if I'm going to create a queue monitoring library why not to extend this to `Map/Collection`